nationalarchives/da-tre-dev-documentation/architecture-decision-records/007-TRE-Out-Subscription-mechanism.md

 * Cons
     * Anyone who assumes the Role created by the other team (TDR, DRI etc) can create any subscripton.
 (Goes against 'The principle of least privilege')

-## Option 2
+### Option 2

 TRE-Out SNS Topic Owner (TRE) creates subscription using the endpoint given by the other team (TDR, DRI etc)

-### SQS Subscription Method
+#### SQS Subscription Method

-Other teams (TDR, DRI etc) provide TRE a SQS ARN as an endpint which can be used to create subscription manually using AWS Consle.
+Other teams (TDR, DRI etc) provide TRE a SQS ARN as an endpoint which can be used to create subscription manually using AWS Consle.
 After that a message is sent to the SQS Queue which includes 'SubscribeURL' that needs to be visted to confirm the subscription.

 > **Warning**
 >